 Contents

 How do you connect to a virtual world of crypto if cold hard cash is all that you are willing or able to spend?
-Through a curious terminal that combines a familiar concept — an automatic teller machine — with an exciting world of digital assets.
+Through a curious terminal that combines a familiar concept—an automatic teller machine—with an exciting world of digital assets.
+What is a Bitcoin ATM and how does it work?
+Are Bitcoin ATMs safe to use?
 In this article, the ChangeHero team will introduce you to crypto ATMs and walk you through the process of using one.

 Key Takeaways

-- Bitcoin automatic teller machine (abbreviated as Bitcoin ATM or BTM) is a machine that facilitates the purchase and selling of Bitcoin and some other cryptocurrencies;
+- What are Bitcoin automatic teller machines (abbreviated as Bitcoin ATM or BTM)?
+It is an automated kiosk that facilitates the purchase and selling of Bitcoin and some other cryptocurrencies;

-- Bitcoin ATM can be convenient if, for one reason or another, you would rather use cash than a bank card or account.
+- Bitcoin ATM can be convenient if, for one reason or another, you would rather buy crypto with cash than a bank card or account.
 This method of buying and selling crypto can also be more privacy-preserving for small amounts because of lower identification requirements;

 - At the same time, Bitcoin ATMs are known to be not the most economical way to buy crypto due to their high transaction fees.
 Additional downsides include lower availability and security risks.

-Bitcoin ATMs, also known as BTMs, are physical machines that allow users to buy or sell Bitcoin using cash or debit/credit cards.
+Bitcoin ATMs, also known as BTMs, are physical machines or kiosks that allow users to buy or sell Bitcoin using cash or debit/credit cards.
+How does a Bitcoin automatic teller machine work?
 They function similarly to traditional ATMs, but instead of dispensing cash, they facilitate transactions involving Bitcoin.

 There are two types of Bitcoin ATMs.
 One-way ATMs only allow users to buy Bitcoin.
 Users deposit cash or use their debit/credit cards to purchase Bitcoin, which is then sent to their digital wallet.
 On the contrary, two-way Bitcoin ATMs also allow users to sell Bitcoin.
-Users can withdraw cash by selling their Bitcoin directly from the ATM.
+Cash withdrawal is available when selling Bitcoin directly with the ATM.

 Most Bitcoin ATMs require users to undergo a verification process, which may involve providing identification documents such as a driver’s license or passport.
 This step ensures compliance with anti-money laundering (AML) and know-your-customer (KYC) regulations.